Deland78/Pacha-Story/Scene Drafts/1992_W02_Tiwanaku_Meteor_Shower.md

 Ten-year-old Cusi dragged her feet as she approached, while thirteen-year-old Maya followed with slightly more interest.
 Carlos pointed to the textile, its warp-faced stripe patterns still visible despite a millennium in the earth.

-"See these polychrome weavings?
-The way the threads alternate—red, gold, black?
-Your great-great-grandmothers, so many generations back, learned this technique as children.
-They would sit with their mothers and aunts, just as you sit with your mama sometimes, and they would practice these same patterns."
-He traced the textile's edge with reverence.
-"This one is from before the rebellion in 1000 CE, possibly middle 900s."

-Cusi yawned, not bothering to cover her mouth.
-Maya elbowed her.

-Carlos looked up at his daughters, the setting sun illuminating the distinct features of his Incan lineage—high cheekbones, broad forehead, eyes the color of highland soil.
-"These are your ancestors.
-We must show respect by paying attention to them."

-"But they cannot speak," Cusi piped up, her voice carrying a challenge.

-Maya responded before her father could.
-"They are always speaking, right Papa?"

-"Yes," Carlos said, a smile softening his serious expression.
-"Even now they are speaking through this clothing they made while teaching their children about Pacha—about the cosmos, about time, about how everything connects."
+"Listen, our ancestors are speaking to us now in this clothing they made while teaching their children about Pacha—about the cosmos, the land, and the waters."

-"OK," Cusi said, and promptly made a huge yawn.

-Jennifer stood, taking her husband's hands and weaving their fingers together—a gesture that never failed to ground him when he lost himself in the past.
-"It's getting late.
-Tell me more about your find when we get back to our tent."

-Workers were already packing up tools, securing tarps over the excavation trenches.
-The site would sleep through another night, keeping its secrets until morning.
+Cusi yawned.

 ---

-The evening light faded as they walked down the ancient paths south in the direction of Lake Titicaca, more than twenty kilometers distant.
-The lake had receded far from what it was when these textiles were woven, or even since the height of Tiwanaku's power five hundred years ago.
+The evening light faded as they walked down the ancient paths south in the direction of Lake Titicaca.
 Carlos checked his watch and nodded satisfactorily—stalling the last hour had made the timing perfect.

 Stars were appearing overhead, piercing the thin air of the altiplano with ancient clarity.

-Cusi stumbled on a stone, and Carlos caught her, lifting her onto his shoulders in one smooth motion.
-"You girls are so tired.
-We must stop and rest for a few moments."

-"Yes, that's a good idea," Jennifer said, stepping off the trail into a flat grassy area.
-She pulled a large lightweight blanket from her pack and spread it for everyone to sit on.

-"I just want to go to the tent and sleep on my air mattress," Maya complained.

-Carlos leaned back to lie on his back, resting his head on his own pack.
-The girls did the same, Maya resting her head on his left thigh, Cusi on his right.
-Jennifer settled her head on his shoulder.
+"You girls are tired.
+Let's rest here."
+Carlos spread a blanket on flat ground beside the trail.

+They lay back together, the girls between their parents.

 "Any minute," she said, looking at her own watch.

 "Any minute what?"
 Maya asked.

-Carlos's voice took on the tone he used when telling the old stories.
-"Feel the ground beneath us.
-Through the soil and its hidden seeds, we experience the sacred.
-The Ukhu Pacha is the home of our ancestors—it connects us to the past that holds the seeds of the future."
+Carlos's voice took on the tone he used for the old stories.
+"Feel the earth beneath us—the Ukhu Pacha, home of our ancestors.
+Now look up at the stars, the Hanan Pacha.
+Tonight, they will sing of the future."

-He paused, letting the girls feel the earth supporting them.

-"Now look up at the stars.
-The very same stars that our ancestors have looked for a thousand years.
-The Hanan Pacha—the upper world where the stars whisper of the future.
-But tonight, they will sing."

 The girls looked at their parents, who were both smiling.
 Something in their parents' anticipation made them turn back to the sky.